2026-27 General WMA Regulations

 - Motorized vehicles, except for ATVs on main access roads, may not be used on Big Timber Upland Demonstration Area.

-- Read about ATV use on Jack Mountain WMA .
+- See Page 85 for ATV use on Jack Mountain WMA.

-The Ouachita and Ozark-St. Francis National Forests have designated systems of roads and trails for public motor vehicle use.
-Any road or trail not classified for motorized vehicle use is closed.
-Operating any motorized vehicle on a road posted as closed, closed by an earthen mound, gate or other object, or not designated for motorized vehicle use in official Forest Service maps is prohibited.
-Maps of designated routes are available at www.fs.usda.gov/ouachita, www.fs.usda.gov/osfnf or any Forest Service office.
+The Ouachita and Ozark-St. Francis national forests have designated systems of roads and trails for public motor vehicle use.
+Operating any motorized vehicle, including e-bikes, on a road or trail posted as closed, closed by an earthen mound, gate or other object, or not designated for motorized vehicle use on official Forest Service Motor Vehicle Use Maps is prohibited.
+Maps showing designated routes are available at www.fs.usda.gov/ouachita and www.fs.usda.gov/osfnf.

 On the Natural Areas: